Search

 • Claims against directors and or officers for breach of duty of care and or conflict of interest;

-• Prosecution of claims by condominiums for loss or damage to common elements and or units occasioned by insured perils (ie. Wind, fire etc.);
+• Prosecution of claims by condominiums for loss or damage to common elements and or units occasioned by insured perils (ie. wind, fire etc.);

 • Rescission of condominium unit purchase and sale agreements for inaccurate or misleading disclosure by vendor/builders;